Posted 01/04/2020 01:54:32

 But when you stepped up to the podium. . .well, I gotta tell ya, I got a little confused.
 You promised scholarships to children of the victims of the terrorist attacks in Paris (and also San Bernadino?
 I can’t remember).
 Which appeared to be a kind enough gesture.
 I suppose.

 But when you got to the part

 Where you spoke with an angry and unloving heart

 About what you were carrying in your back pocket—

 THE ANGELS: [Largo.]
 George Bailey was Christ-like.

-Jerrry, you and I know, but maybe others do not, that Southern Baptist girls, just like a lot of Muslim girls (and others), are trained from birth to be obedient and subservient to boys.
-All Southern Baptist children are taught God offers salvation only to those who accept Jesus Christ as their personal Lord and Savior; all others are morally inferior and doomed to Hell.
+Jerrry, you and I know, but maybe others do not, that little Southern Baptist girls, just like a lot of little Muslim girls (and others), are trained from birth to be obedient and subservient to boys.
+Little Southern Baptist children are taught that God offers salvation only to those who accept Jesus Christ as their personal Lord and Savior, all others being morally inferior and doomed.

 But it is my personal belief

 Of Jesus as being the Truth, the Light, and the Way,